 Distance between the shafts

-It is recommended that the center distance between shafts be in the range of 30-50 times of the chain pitch.
+It is recommended that the center distance between shafts be in the range of 30-50 times the chain pitch.
 The designer must also ensure that a minimum arc of contact of 120 degrees is obtained on the smaller sprocket.
 If the number of sprocket teeth is small, at least five teeth must be in contact with the chain at any given moment.

 The service environment will dictate the expected resistance of the chain drive to moisture, dirt, abrasives, corrosion and high temperature.
 It will also affect other parameters such as vibration, noise levels and fatigue strength.
 For instance, in areas where noise is a concern, the designers can opt for the use of an inverted tooth chain.